University of Michigan Chad Carr Pediatric Brain Tumor Center

 Chad lost his battle to DIPG at age 5 in 2015, only 15 months after his diagnosis – but not before capturing much needed attention for DIPG and the extreme need for progress in pediatric brain cancer research.

 Today Chad’s memory lives on through the many people who’ve committed to making real change happen.
-In his honor, thanks to the support of several generous donors, the U-M Health System has established The University of Michigan Pediatric Brain Cancer Research Initiative so that no more families suffer through such a loss without hope.
+In his honor, thanks to the support of several generous donors, the U-M Health System has established The University of Michigan Chad Carr Pediatric Brain Tumor Center so that no more families suffer through such a loss without hope.

 U-M is committed to building a world-class research program to improve our understanding, develop better treatments, and advance science toward improved survival and cures for children with brain cancer.
 Poised for rapid success, the focus is on a number of novel areas of investigation, including precision oncology, immunology, cellular therapy, biology and therapeutics and clinical trials.